 San Diego truck drivers endure exhausting and physically demanding job duties each day.
-The Law Office of Robert A. McLaughlin has seen firsthand how this kind of work can affect truck drivers.
+The McLaughlin & Sanchez has seen firsthand how this kind of work can affect truck drivers.
 Over time, it can result in physical wear and tear and the development of conditions that require treatment and time spent away from work.

 One of those conditions is musculoskeletal pain, a long-term injury that can develop from maintaining poor posture, lifting repeatedly, and sitting for long periods of time.
 When certain muscles are overused or not used enough, they can shorten or become weak.
 This can throw the entire body off and affect the back, neck, shoulders, knees and hips.
 Other conditions associated with musculoskeletal pain can include anxiety, disrupted sleep and depression.